diggahdee/diggahdee.github.io/_posts/blog-dig-in/2021-12-04-love-jesus-follow-god.md

 author: unknown
 ---

 A few weeks ago over Thanksgiving holiday i was blessed by two events.
 The first, on the days (yes multiple) leading up to Thanksgiving i was blessed by a live debate on "What is the trinity", coming up on my for you tiktok feed.
 (NOTE: While i enjoy Christian content creators as well as hearing other people perspective, I do not encourage anyone to seek biblical truth from social media... challenge it all in the word).
 Sorry for the disclaimer now back to my story.
 This debate went on for 3 days and several hour.
-While respectful, at times the debate got heated and or the participants began to talk in circles night after night…
+While respectful, at times the debate got heated and or the participants began to talk in circles night after night.

 The following day i was blessed to enjoy Thanksgiving with my extended family, where once again the subject came up, and just as on the live debate i saw a lot of the same responses.
 A stong conviction on how each felt, but no simple statement or elevator speach that made their belief clear or easily sharable with another.
 I say all this to say this thought has been plaguing me for days...
 Uh, well actually a week now.